Time-MoE: Billion-Scale Time Series Foundation Models with Mixture of Experts: Conclusion

 \section{Conclusion}

 In this paper, we introduced \method, a scalable and unified architecture for time series foundation models that leverages a sparse design with mixture-of-experts to enhance computational efficiency without compromising model capacity.
-Pre-trained on our newly introduced large-scale time series dataset, \dataset, \method was scaled to 2.4 billion parameters, with 1.1 billion activated, demonstrating significant improvements in forecasting accuracy.
-Our results validate the scaling properties in time series forecasting, showing that \method consistently outperforms dense models with equivalent computational budgets across multiple benchmarks.
+Pre-trained on our newly introduced large-scale time series dataset, \dataset, \method was scaled to 2.4 billion parameters, with 1.1 billion activated, demonstrating significant improvements in forecasting capabilities.
+Our results validate the scaling properties in time series forecasting, showing that \method consistently outperforms dense models with equivalent computational budgets across multiple widely accepted benchmarks.
 With its ability to perform universal forecasting and superior performance in both zero-shot and fine-tuned scenarios, \method establishes itself as a state-of-the-art solution for real-world forecasting challenges.
-This work paves the way for future advancements in scaling and enhancing the efficiency of time series foundation models.
+This work lays the groundwork for future advancements in scaling and enhancing the efficiency of time series foundation models, paving the way toward time series general intelligence.